FrankLi123/viral-post-simulator/README.md

 ## 📋 License

+MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational and entertainment purposes.
+This project is for educational and entertainment purposes only.
 Please ensure compliance with all applicable laws and platform terms of service if you modify or redistribute this code.

 ---